House Democrats move swiftly to strip Marjorie Taylor Greene of committee assignments - KRDO

 The move from Hoyer to deliver an ultimatum suggests that Democratic leadership wants to give McCarthy time to act on Greene independently before pursuing a resolution on the House floor.

+“Loony lies and conspiracy theories are cancer for the Republican Party and our country,” the Kentucky Republican said.
+“Somebody who’s suggested that perhaps no airplane hit the Pentagon on 9/11, that horrifying school shootings were pre-staged, and that the Clintons crashed JFK Jr.’s airplane is not living in reality.
+This has nothing to do with the challenges facing American families or the robust debates on substance that can strengthen our party.”

+Greene tweeted a response to the statement minutes later, saying, “The real cancer for the Republican Party is weak Republicans who only know how to lose gracefully.
+This is why we are losing our country.”

-The congresswoman has also faced backlash over recently resurfaced comments she made related to the Parkland school shooting.
+The Georgia Republican has also faced backlash over recently resurfaced comments about the Parkland school shooting.

 Students who survived the Parkland, Florida, shooting and families of the victims have called for Greene’s resignation after comments surfaced that showed her agreeing with people who said the 2018 shooting was a “false flag” operation.